cs544-wisc/f23/p7/README.md

 For this project, imagine a scenario where you are receiving daily weather data for a given location.
-Your task is to populate this data into a Kafka stream using a *Producer* Python program.
-A *Consumer* Python program consumes data from the stream to produce JSON files with summary stats, for use on a web dashboard (you don't need to build the dashboard yourself).
+Your task is to populate this data into a Kafka stream using a *producer* Python program.
+A *consumer* Python program consumes data from the stream to produce JSON files with summary stats, for use on a web dashboard (you don't need to build the dashboard yourself).
 Later in the project, the consumer